 You turned in your little Colt revolver and got a brand new Smith and Wesson but they still made you carry those little soft lead bullets

-The first thing you did after graduating from the police academy is go down to American Sporting Goods on Baltimore Street and buy an off duty snub nose for $42 including a holster.
+The first thing you did after graduating from the police academy, is to have gone down to American Sporting Goods on Baltimore Street and buy an off-duty snub nose for $42 including a holster.

 You went to Sweeney's, Judges, Hollywood Park or the Green Dolphin to meet girls

 You ate most of your meals at Nate's and Leon's

 You made prisoner meal runs to the Busy Bee or the Maryland House

 You went to court on your day off and didn't get paid